All Episodes

 Well, that doesn't happen.

-Now they're not supposed to do this till 2013, so Obama can't take the hit for it in his re-election.
+Now, they're not supposed to do this till 2013, so Obama can't take the hit for it in his re-election.

-It's gonna happen next year.
+It's going to happen next year.

-A new analysis obtained by Politico finds the health care overhaul will result in increased higher out-of-pocket costs for seasoned citizens on Medicare Advantage plans.
+A new analysis obtained by Politico finds the health care overhaul will result in increased, higher, out-of-pocket costs for seasoned citizens on Medicare Advantage plans.

-Told a Senate Republicans that the overhaul will result in less generous benefit packages for Medicare Advantage plans next year.
+Richard Foster, the actuary for the Centers for Medicare and Medicaid, told us Senate Republicans that the overhaul will result in less generous benefit packages for Medicare Advantage plans next year.

-Democrats have long contended that Medicare Advantage plans, private insurance alternatives to Medicare, overpay private insurers, increasing premiums for everybody and needs to be reformulated.
+Democrats have long contended that Medicare Advantage plans, private insurance, alternatives to Medicare, overpay private insurers, increasing premiums for everybody and needs to be reformulated.

 If you want to keep your plan, you want to keep your doctor, you can.